KxSystems/docs/docs/wp/multi-thread/index.md

 The use of multi-threading in kdb+ should therefore be treated on a case-by-case basis.
 It is a feature which should often be considered by developers, but performance testing is recommended before implementation.

-System-management solutions are available to assist with administering multi-process environments, like [Kx Control](../../devtools.md#kx-control) which provides a range of tools for visualizing process workflow, task scheduling and system-resource monitoring.
+System-management solutions are available to assist with administering multi-process environments, like [KX Control](../../devtools.md#kx-control) which provides a range of tools for visualizing process workflow, task scheduling and system-resource monitoring.
 These features are especially helpful at managing primary/replica configurations, where client queries or the loading of data is divided between processes in order to increase throughput.

 All tests performed using kdb+ version 3.1 (2013.06.25)